-With the infield dirt still piled outside the fence, bad weather and heavy morning frosts brought work nearly to a halt.
-The thought of not being able to complete the continued from page 16 field and a new coach.
+From Gloom To Glory continued from page 16

+field and a new coach.
 Hunter had promoted assistant coach Mike Gottlieb to head coach.
 After a slow start, the team rebounded to finish the regular season with May 6, and continued through the first scheduled day of the championship.
 It did not stop raining until 9:30 that night.
-The games committee pushed the schedule back one full day, hoping to begin at noon on Saturday.
+The games committee pushed the schedule back one full day, hoping to begin at noon on Saturday. absorbed and firm footing was restored.
+All standing water was gone from the turf, and the field was mowed in time for warm-ups for the first game.